Deinosuchus: Size

 A particularly large mandibular fragment from a D. riograndensis specimen was estimated to have come from an individual with a skull length of 147.5 cm.
 This length was used in conjunction with a regression equation relating skull length to total length in the American alligator to estimate a total length of 10.64 m for this particular specimen.
 This is only slightly lower than previous estimates for the species.
 Deinosuchus has often been described as the largest crocodyliform of all time.
-However, other crocodyliforms such as Purussaurus, Rhamphosuchus, and Sarcosuchus may have equaled or exceeded it in size.
+However, other crocodyliforms such as Purussaurus, Gryposuchus, Rhamphosuchus, Euthecodon, and Sarcosuchus may have equaled or exceeded it in size or length.

+However, the 2025 study which reclassified Deinosuchus as a eusuchian crocodylomorph stated that previous estimates may have overestimated its size as the genus has a relatively long snout, but these were based on taxa with shorter snouts (such as the American alligator).
+The authors estimated that D. riograndensis and D. schwimmeri most likely reached total lengths of 7.66 m and 6.37 m, respectively.

 Paleobiology

-Habitat

-Deinosuchus was present on both sides of the Western Interior Seaway.
-Specimens have been described from 10 U.S. states: Utah, Montana, Wyoming, New Mexico, New Jersey, Georgia, Alabama, Mississippi, Texas, and North Carolina.
-David Schwimmer has said Deinosuchus fossils have been found in South Carolina and Delaware as well, but none of them from those two states have been formally described.
-A Deinosuchus osteoderm from the San Carlos Formation was also reported in 2006, so the giant crocodilian's range may have included parts of northern Mexico.
-There is also a report describing a possible Deinosuchus scute from Colorado.
-Deinosuchus fossils are most abundant in the Gulf Coastal Plain region of Georgia, near the Alabama border.
-All known specimens of Deinosuchus were found in rocks dated to the Campanian stage of the Late Cretaceous period.
-The oldest examples of this genus lived approximately 82 Ma, and the youngest lived around 73 Ma.